Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Most restaurants in the terminal offer children’s menus and high chairs, and baby changing facilities are available throughout the terminal.

-Things to enjoy in Edinburgh Airport
+Things to enjoy at Edinburgh Airport

 As a thriving airport, EDI has plenty to offer passengers whether you’re taking a short business trip or a much-anticipated family holiday.
 There’s plenty to do around the terminal.
 You could…